 There was a point in my life, not that long ago, when I played Dance Dance Revolution.
 Of course, that could mean a lot of things.
-For all you know my DDR career could have been nothing more than me jumping onto a pad one night at a senior girl’s place after having a couple of beers and nothing to lose.
+For all you know my DDR career could have been nothing more than me jumping onto a pad one night at an upperclassmen’s place after having a couple of beers and nothing to lose.

 The truth is, that was only my first time playing.
 And you know what?
 It was quite a bit of fun.
 After that, and for about six months, not a week went by in which I didn’t get my dance on.
-The only difference then was that I wasn’t playing with senior aged, casual gamers, but instead with hardcore DDR fans.
+But not with upperclassmen this time, but rather with hardcore DDR fans.
 They weren’t the best, but they ate up the entire series with gusto.

 It has been six months since I stopped playing the game, having only once stepped on a pad in that time.
 I tried to make the most out of that one last play, but it was too late.
 There was no fun, no interest.
 I moved around the arrows like a robot, and after two songs, I knew it was over.
 I stepped off, put my shoes on, took my Guitar Hero controller, and left.

 Yes, Guitar Hero.
 I had brought my copy of it to this event, the “DDR Rave” as it was called by the hosts, in order to see what their reaction to the game would be, and for the brief interval of time in which it was plugged in, it had quite an impact.
 The room was quickly split into two; those who were there to just hang out and have a little fun were hooked to the tune of Boston, and afterwards lined up to play a tune or two.